NielsBos1996/CardanoDataLink/README.md

   - `reason`
     - In case the transaction cost cannot be calculated the reason will be given

-## Assumptions
+## Possible next steps
-- Data is UTF-8 encoded
+- Add authentication to this endpoint
-- Transaction notional has to be bigger than zero
+- Start using CancellationToken

 ## Flow
 - POST /api/data-enrichment